SheetJS/sheetjs/README.md

 Type `s` is the String type.  `v` should be explicitly stored as a string to avoid possible confusion.

+Type `z` represents blank stub cells.
+These do not have any data or type, and are not processed by any of the core library functions.
+By default these cells will not be generated; the parser `cellStubs` option must be set to `true`.

 ### Formulae

 The A1-style formula string is stored in the `f` field.
 Even though different